Malivil/TTT-Randomat-20/README.md

 _randomat_switch_timer_ - Default: 15 - How often players are switched.

 ## They have a cave troll
-Chooses a random traitor and makes them a strong giant with a crowbar.
+Chooses a random traitor and makes them a strong giant with a club.
 Other random players are chosen to be smaller and given knives
 \
 \
 **ConVars**